maksim-moryakov/maksim-moryakov/README.md

 * Project_3: **🏡** **«Place»** - an interactive page, where you can add photos, delete them and put likes.

 Link to the project: https://maksim-moryakov.github.io/mesto/

+Now I am learning a new programming language Python.

 <!--
 Here are some ideas to get you started: